 Mrs. O'Leary lived out the rest of her life as a virtual recluse, only leaving her residence to attend daily mass.
 When she died in 1895 she was described as "heartbroken" that she was always blamed for causing the Great Chicago Fire.

-Years after Mrs. O'Leary's death, Michael Ahern, the newspaper reporter who had first published the rumor admitted that he and other reporters had made up the story.
-They believed it would hype the story, as if the story of a fire that destroyed a major American city needed any extra sensationalism.
+Years after Mrs. O'Leary's death, Michael Ahern, the newspaper reporter who had first published the rumor, admitted that he and other reporters had made up the story.
+They believed it would hype the story, as if a fire that destroyed a major American city needed any extra sensationalism.

 The Legend of Mrs. O'Leary and Her Cow Starting the Great Chicago Fire Lived On